 Born in Brooklyn in 1942, Lyon became a leader of post-War documentary photography and film and helped create a mode of photojournalism in which the picture-maker is deeply and personally embedded in his subject matter.
 A self-taught photographer and a graduate of the University of Chicago, Lyon began his photographic career in the early 1960s as the first staff photographer for the Student Nonviolent Coordinating Committee (SNCC), a national group of college students that played a major role in Civil Rights sit-ins, freedom rides, and the 1963 March on Washington.
 From 1962 to 1964, Lyon traveled the South and Mid-Atlantic regions documenting the Civil Rights Movement.
 His photographs were published in The Movement, a documentary book about the Southern Civil Rights Movement, and later in Memories of the Southern Civil Rights Movement, Lyon’s own memoir of his years working for the SNCC.

-The exhibition in TCNJ’s Art Gallery, which is being presented as part of TCNJ’s campus wide exploration of the theme of “Justice” and in honor of the 50th anniversary of the Civil Rights Act, will include some of Lyon’s most powerful images.
+The exhibition in TCNJ’s Art Gallery, which is being presented as part of TCNJ’s campus wide exploration of the theme of “Justice” and in commemoration of the 50th anniversary of the passage of the Civil Rights Act, will include some of Lyon’s most powerful images.
 Just as Lyon immersed himself in his subject matter, this exhibition of his historic photographs will allow visitors an opportunity to engage with this vitally important period of American history.
-As U. S. Congressmen John Lewis has commented regarding Lyon’s photography, “This young white New Yorker came South with a camera and a keen eye for history.
+As U. S. Congressman John Lewis has commented regarding Lyon’s photography, “This young white New Yorker came South with a camera and a keen eye for history.
 And he used these simple, elegant gifts to capture the story of one of the most inspiring periods in America’s twentieth century.”

 Lyon has had one-person exhibitions at the Whitney Museum of American Art, the Art Institute of Chicago, and the Menil Collection in Houston.
-The exhibition Danny Lyon: Memories of the Southern Civil Rights Movement is being loaned to TCNJ by Art2Art Circulating Exhibitions, a non-profit travelling exhibition organization, and is presented courtesy of Edwynn Houk Gallery, New York.
+The exhibition Danny Lyon: Memories of the Southern Civil Rights Movement is being loaned to TCNJ by Art2Art Circulating Exhibitions, a non-profit traveling exhibition organization, and is presented courtesy of Edwynn Houk Gallery, New York.